mintymatt/Critical-CSS-Tool/README.md

 ## Using

 Enter a command prompt, and navigate to the root directory of this installation.
-Assuming you have configured the target inside `gulpfile.js`, you can proceed with the following command:
+Assuming you have configured the target inside `gulpfile.js`, you can proceed with the command `gulp`

-`gulp`

-Here you will be presented with a prompt to enter the URL of the target, and then asked where to output the final result.
-Shouldn't need to change these details, and can simply confirm the default values set inside `gulpfile.js` by hitting enter.
+You will be presented with a prompt to enter the URL of the target, and then asked where to output the final result.
+You shouldn't need to change these details, and can simply confirm the default values (set inside `gulpfile.js`) by hitting enter.

 ## License